ageller/Kavli_WebGL_exoplanets/README.md

 A live version of this repo is available <a target="_blank" href="https://ageller.github.io/Kavli_WebGL_exoplanets/"> here. </a>

-See also more information about the Adler Planetarium's Kavli Lecture series <a target="_blank" href="http://www.adlerplanetarium.org/kavli-fulldome-lecture-series/">here. </a>  The Adler's online version of this repo is linked at the bottom of that page under "Explore On Your Own", and also directly from <a target="_blank" href="https://kavlilectures.adlerplanetarium.org/wp-content/uploads/Adler_Kavli_Lectures/2017Nov_Exoplanets/">here.</a>
+The Adler's online version of this repo is linked at the bottom of our Kavli Lecture homepage (see link above) at "Explore On Your Own", and can also be accessed directly from <a target="_blank" href="https://kavlilectures.adlerplanetarium.org/wp-content/uploads/Adler_Kavli_Lectures/2017Nov_Exoplanets/">here.</a>

 *Created by Aaron M. Geller and Mark SubbaRao, using the three.js library.*